ashishps1/awesome-low-level-design/solutions/java/src/parkinglot/README.md

 ## Problem Statement

-Design and implement a Parking Lot Management System that supports parking and unparking of vehicles, ticket generation, fee calculation, and management of multiple floors and spot types.
+Design and implement a Parking Lot Management System that supports parking and unparking of vehicles, parkingTicket generation, fee calculation, and management of multiple floors and spot types.

 ---